Tips for Success

 Be Open to New Experiences

-Your college experience is about much more than just what you learn in the classroom.
-And, of course, that may be the very thing that is so frustrating about the COVID-19 disruptions.
-Perhaps you were planning on studying abroad, going to concerts and lectures, or just hanging out with new people.
-It is difficult to be asked to social distance or take classes remotely when that wasn’t part of your plan.
-There are some things we don’t control, and being able to adapt and make the best of any situation is an incredibly valuable skill.
-In almost any difficult situation there is opportunity.
+There are some things we don't control, and adapting and making the best of any situation is an incredibly valuable skill.
+In almost any difficult situation, there is opportunity.
 The challenge for all of us is to find that opportunity in a challenging circumstance.

-If you need assistance learning how to navigate remote, online, or face to face classes, sign up for free Coaching.
+If you need assistance navigating your class experience, sign up for free Coaching.

 Prepare Your Workspace